Meet Joe

 About Me

-Why I’m Running
+Why I’m Running for Treasurer

-I’m running because as a father of three young kids, it’s critical to me that we have a world-class education system in our state.
+I’m running because as a father of three young kids, it’s critical to me that we have a properly funded, world-class education system in our state.
 Our schools are underfunded.
 We struggle recruiting and retaining teachers.
 Our students lack resources to put them on par with their peers in other states.
 These are the same issues that existed more than 20 years ago when I first started attending Nevada’s schools.
 Something has to change.
 Our K-12 education is ranked 48th in the nation.
 We need to fund our schools.
 We need to attract and retain the best teachers.
 We need to get innovative in our approach to educating our students.
 Fixing these things is essential for our kids to thrive, and I will not rest until we’ve achieved that goal.

 I’m running because for decades our lack of a diversified economy has made us uniquely vulnerable in times of national economic crises.
 When bad times hit, they hit us hardest.
 I vividly remember the devastation in the wake of the Great Recession.
 The COVID-19 pandemic put nearly a third of Nevadans out of work.
 We need to revitalize and reshape our economy with an eye toward the future.
 We need to protect and build upon existing industries.
 We need to grow our technology sector.
 We need to attract new investors to our state.
 We need to ensure that working families have access to durable, high-paying jobs.
 And we need to encourage our best and brightest minds to innovate and found companies right here at home.
 We can and must do these things to secure our future.